CLARIAH/burgerLinker/README.md

 - Example 3.
 Parse a new dataset (modelled with CIV) and Link *parents of newborns* to *brides & grooms*:

-`java -jar burgerLinker.jar --input dataDirectory/myCivilRegistries1.nq,dataDirectory/myCivilRegistries2.nq --model CIV --workdir myProject/ --function between_b_m  --max-lev 3 --ruleSet myRules`
+`java -jar burgerLinker.jar --input dataDirectory/myCivilRegistries1.nq,dataDirectory/myCivilRegistries2.nq --model CIV --workdir myProject/ --function between_b_m  --max-lev 3 --ruleset myRules`

 These arguments indicate that the user wants to: